pengxiawu/DeepBP-AE/README.md

 1. Prepare deepMIMO dataset.
 Details are given in the following section "Dataset Preparation";

-2. Train the autoencoder models and obtain the data-driven measurement matrix by running any python files named starting with 'main'.
+2. Train the autoencoder models and obtain the data-driven measurement matrix by running any python file named starting with 'main'.
 Please feel free to play around with changing the default parameters.

-3. Read the results by running "readres.py" in the folder utils;
+3. Read the results by running "./readresult/readres.py" in the folder utils;

 ### Dataset Preparation
 You can prepare your own dataset by following :